withastro/astro/docs/src/pages/getting-started.md

 ### API Reference

 This documentation section is useful when you want to learn more details about a particular Astro API.
 For example, [Configuration Reference](/reference/configuration-reference) lists all possible configuration options available to you.
-[Built-in Components Reference](/reference/builtin-components) lists all available core components, like `<Markdown />` and `<Prism />`.
+[Built-in Components Reference](/reference/builtin-components) lists all available core components, like `<Markdown />` and `<Code />`.

 ### Versioned Documentation